 Judaism states that guardian spirits do exist and that each person has one assigned to him or her (Adam Clarke's Commentary).
 Jews also teach that each of the seventy peoples or nations mentioned in Genesis 10 (the "table of nations") had a righteous spirit assigned to them, with the archangel Michael assigned the task of protecting Israel (1906 Jewish Encyclopedia).

-It should be noted that the term "guardian angels" is not found in the KJV Old or New Testaments.
 The primary proof text used to support the teaching certain angels are assigned to protect humans comes from Jesus' words in Matthew 18:10 (see also Mark 9:33 - 50).
 The context of this passage is that Christ is being asked by his disciples who are the greatest people in God's kingdom (Matthew 18:1).
 His response is brief and blunt.

 And after calling a little child to Him, Jesus set him in their midst, And said, "Truly I say to you, unless you are converted and become as little children, there is no way that you shall enter into the kingdom of heaven . . .

 Christ used a little child as a living illustration of the humility required for salvation.
 It is an attitude that must exist in those newly converted and deepened as they live their lives.
 He then continues to use children ("little ones") to symbolize new believers in him when he warns them not to cause any of them to be "offended" (Matthew 18:6).

 In God's eyes there is no rank or hierarchy, no one "greater or lesser" among his spiritual children.
 Because He cares for all those who have faith in him and his Son, he utilizes his angelic host to serve all those "who are about to inherit salvation" (Hebrews 1:14).